dan2105/FFAnalysis/docs/Tutorial.md

 <div style="background-color: #e6f3ff; border: 1px solid #2196f3; padding: 15px; border-radius: 5px; margin: 10px 0;">
 <h4 style="color: #0d47a1; margin-top: 0;">More details...</h4>

-To find the name of the input and output tensors for a given ONNX model, you can use the [Netron app](https://netron.app).
+To find the name of the input and output tensors for a given ONNX model, you can use the <a href="https://netron.app"> Netron app</a>.
 </div>